-We offer medical care, company sports activities for physical fitness, workplace design and mental health services.
+We offer medical care, company sports activities for physical fitness, workplace design as well as mental health services.
 For example, we offer sports groups, discounts for gyms and other health promotions.
 There are also regular fruit days in the canteen.
 In addition, employees can have preventive examinations by our medical service.

 We are currently introducing a new comprehensive health management system.
 The following aspects have already been implemented:

-- Company integration management (discussions after long-term illness)

 - Health promotion

 - Disease statistics

 - Mental health / mental stress

-Our medical service:
+Our medical service

 The topic of prevention is crucially important in workplace health and safety.
 Establishing a solid culture of prevention empowers people to think and act preventively and helps ensure that health and safety are lived in the company as a matter of course and carried over into everyday activities.
 This leads to increased motivation and satisfaction, fewer accidents at work and a better quality of work.
 That is why at Gühring we work with a competent consultant who advises us on all matters relating to workplace health and safety and healthcare.

-In addition to providing advice on all matters relating to workplace health and safety, our medical service supports us in accident prevention, the planning of workplace health and safety measures, the design of workplaces, the working environment, workflow and work organisation, the organisation of first aid in the company as well as the selection and testing of personal protective equipment, and in health screenings or vaccinations.
+The medical service also supports us in organising first aid in the company as well as in selecting and testing personal protective equipment, and in health screenings or vaccinations.
 We attach particular importance to consultations on the interrelation between our own work and the health of individual employees.